fsharp/fsharp.github.io/_posts/2013-07-09-group-remit.md

 To organise, promote and contribute to work on F#'s core tooling to make development pain free and fully featured, enable it on new platforms, host F# code in new ways and ensure best-practice engineering in the F# community.

-# Group Site

-The group have [a site and blog](http://fsharp.github.io).
-Content can be submitted by addiing a file to github.

 If you’d like to help out in any of the areas covered by this work group, feel free!
 All of these projects are open source and more than willing to consider suggestions and pull requests.

 # Group Remit

-The group’s initial remit covers the following areas:
+The group's remit covers the following areas:

 ## Compiler, Core Library and Compiler Service